-Additional Discussion Items

-Accident Reports/Owner Responsibility
+- Accident Reports/Owner Responsibility

-The boat owner is responsible for what occurs on their boat, even when they are not present.
+- The boat owner is responsible for what occurs on their boat, even when they are not

+- present.

-Offshore Operations
+- Offshore Operations

 Boat operators are required by law to safety extend help to other boaters in distress.
-Failure to assist is a felony punishable by fines and/or prison.
+Failure to assist is a felony punishable by fines and/or

-Additional Discussion Items Fueling/Fuel Management Refuel portable tanks away from the vessel.
+Additional Discussion Items Fueling/Fuel Management

+Refuel portable tanks away from the vessel.
-- Close all hatches and openings before fueling. - Don't smoke while fueling.

-- Turn off engines, electrical systems, and any spark producing items. - Remove all passengers. - Keep the fill nozzle in contact with the tank and clean up any spills.
+- Close all hatches and openings before fueling. - Don't smoke while fueling. - Turn off engines, electrical systems, and any spark producing items. - Remove all passengers. - Keep the fill nozzle in contact with the tank and clean up any spills.

-Additional Discussion Items

 Fueling/Fuel Management

 After Fueling: Open all hatches and openings Check bilges and "sniff test" boat for fuel vapor Run blowers for at least 4 minutes before starting engine

 Always use the One Third Rule